mja/embeddings-of-psyches/_posts/2022-06-26-prompting-madness.md

 > [AI] is not a mirror, and it is not a parrot — [Joanna J. Bryson][sentience-and-sensibility]

 Text-to-image generators are deep learning, neural network models that create images based on natural language prompts.
-These generators (such as [DALL·E 2][DALLE2], [Midjourney][midjourney], and [IMAGEN][imagen]) are now able to construct novel, credible photograph-like and painting-like images.
-Like computer vision algorithms, these tools are built by training them on millions or billions of pairs of images and text descriptions.
+These generators (such as [DALL·E 2][DALLE2], [Midjourney][midjourney], and [IMAGEN][imagen]) are now able to construct novel, credible photograph- and painting-like images.
+As computer vision algorithms, these tools are built by training them on millions or billions of pairs of images and text descriptions.

 An ethical concern with text-to-image generators is that they "[reflect social stereotypes, oppressive viewpoints, and derogatory, or otherwise harmful, associations to marginalized identity groups][saharia-norouzi]".
-This project is about exploring similar concerns for the representation of mental health, mental disorders, and neurodivergence in AI-generated imagery.
-At the same time, it seeks to gain insights into how disruptions of the human psyche have been depicted through art.
+This project explores similar concerns for the representation of mental health, mental disorders, and neurodivergence in AI-generated imagery.
+At the same time, it looks into how disruptions of the human psyche have been depicted through art.

 ## Prior art